harrismendell/helpful-gh-commands/README.md

 gh search prs --state=open --review-requested=@me --involves=@me --json repository,number,title,url,updatedAt --template '{{range .}}{{tablerow .repository.name (.number | autocolor "green") .title (.url | autocolor "cyan") (timeago .updatedAt)}}{{end}}'
 ```

 This will only show prs that you are directly set as a reviewer for.
-(It will omit prs that are assigned to a group that you belong to).
+(It will omit prs that are assigned to a team that you belong to).
 To change this behavior remove the --involves flag.

 ##  List open PRs you've authored across all repos
 ```